Time-aware itinerary planning

 Daily Rhythm Guide

-Match your itinerary density to your available hours each day.
+Match your itinerary density to the number of hours you really have each day.

-Choose a pace that feels comfortable for your travel stamina.
+Choose a pace that feels comfortable for your travel stamina and recovery time.

 Understand how each pace changes activity density before you submit your trip.